TaygaHoshi/tt-project/Lists/List of Weapons - One Handed.md

 + Aptitude: Strength
 + Stab
 	+ Deals 15 damage.
-	+ Potency bonus to damage is doubled for this attack against a stunned, disoriented or prone target.
 + Double Slash
-	+ Deals 7 damage.
+	+ Deals 10 damage.
 	+ You attack the target twice.
 + (Prepared action) Backstab
 	+ Next time a flanked foe within your reach is attacked by an ally, you also attack them.
 	+ Deals 7 damage.
-Potency bonus
+Potency bonus to damage is doubled for this attack.

 ## Unarmed (Light)
 + Aptitude: Strength
 + Punch
-	+ Deals 16 damage.
+	+ Deals 10 damage.
 + Stunning Blow
 	+ This attack's precision roll is made against Constitution.
 	+ Ignores weapon damage and precision.